 – Other capital expenses

-The sinking fund is not to be confused for an emergency fund or a form of insurance coverage as the sinking fund is not a protectionary budget but a necessary payment for the upkeep of an estate.
+The sinking fund is not to be confused with an emergency fund or a form of insurance coverage as the sinking fund is not a protectionary budget but a known and necessary payment for the upkeep of an estate.

 The management and strategising of the funds would be budgeted annually by the management corporation of the estate for resolution approval.
-During the meeting, owners would be able to voice out any of their concerns with regards to the allocation of maintenance contributions including the weightage to be allocated to the maintenance and sinking fund.
+During the meeting, owners would be able to voice out any of their concerns about the allocation of maintenance contributions, including the weightage to be allocated to the maintenance and sinking fund.
 The final budget would then require more than 50% of the property owners at the meeting to approve.